MV Hebrides: Incidents

-2016 Grounding
+2016 grounding

 Hebrides collided with pontoons and then ran aground at Lochmaddy on 25 September 2016, after apparently suffering engine difficulties.
-It was reported that the vessel became stuck in forward gear and remained in gear after running aground.
+It was reported that the vessel became "stuck in forward gear" and "remained in gear" after running aground.
 The vessel later managed to dock and disembark the passengers and vehicles aboard.
-Calmac reported that the hull was intact and that divers were en route to inspect the damage.
-Following inspection, Hebrides was moved to Greenock for drydocking and repairs.
+CalMac reported that the hull was intact and that divers were en route to inspect the damage.
+Following inspection, Hebrides was moved to Greenock for dry docking and repairs.
 Meanwhile Clansman was transferred to Uig to take over the route, with Isle of Lewis providing an additional sailing from Lochmaddy to Uig to clear the backlog of traffic.
-Hebrides returned to service on 17 October 2016.
+The repairs to Hebrides were completed by 14 October 2016 and she returned to service on 17 October.
+The subsequent investigation by the United Kingdom Marine Accident Investigation Branch determined that the actuator for the left controllable-pitch propeller mechanism had become disconnected from the mechanism due to incorrect maintenance, caused by a lack of a written procedure for maintenance personnel to follow; this meant that the left propeller continued to provide forward thrust after the crew tried to command reverse thrust.

-2022 Evacuation
+2022 evacuation

-On 21st July 2022, Hebrides was evacuated after a suspicious package was found onboard as she prepared to depart Uig for Lochmaddy.
-Police attended and determined that the package was not suspicious.
+On 21 July 2022, Hebrides was evacuated after a suspicious package was found onboard as she prepared to depart Uig for Lochmaddy.
+Police attended and determined that the package was not dangerous.